Using Workspaces

 It is possible to include a single file in the cache and workspaces.

-If you restart some builds within a job, and your workspace isn’t working like you expect it to, try restarting the the entire build.
+If you restart some builds within a job, and your workspace isn’t working like you expect it to, try restarting the entire build.